Jakobtea/Jakobtea/README.md

 - **Planet Simulation**
   A simulation of planetary motion using physics and mathematics.
-  Built with Python and matplotlib to visualize orbits and gravitational interactions.
+  Built with unity and C# to visualize orbits and gravitational interactions.
   [Check it out here](https://jakobtea.github.io/WebGLGravitySimGit/)

 - **Chaos Game**